 - TreeHugger’s article on green pets has more information and additional sourcing.

 Amy O’Donnell is a blogger and copwywriter.
 She lives in rural Louisiana with her partner, two dogs and a cat, but considers herself a Texan after 18 years in Houston.
 Amy writes for a number of different genres, including health, technology and legal.
-You can visit her copywriting website here and her personal foodie blog over at HeatCageKitchen, where she writes about new trends in food, health, kitchen and occasionally annoying her partner.
+You can find her on Upwork for writing assignments or visit her personal foodie blog over at HeatCageKitchen, where she writes about new trends in food, health, kitchen and occasionally annoying her partner.